 The device uses an audio indicator to alert the customer that they have new notifications on their device.
 The audio indicator sounds once to notify users there is new information in their queue.

 Emma has enabled notifications for several Alexa skills using the Amazon Alexa App.
-While cooking dinner, she hears a chime and notices a pulsing yellow LED on her Alexa-enabled smart thermostat.
+While cooking dinner, she hears a chime and notices a pulsing yellow LED on her smart thermostat with Alexa built-in.
 Emma asks, “Alexa, what did I miss?” and Alexa informs Emma that she has three notifications from enabled skills.
 Once Alexa reads through the notifications in Emma’s queue, the yellow LED turns off.